jrauschnot/ufos/README.md

 - Design drawback:

-    * A design drawback is that the UFO website filter only allows data to be filtered and evaluated in a read format without ability to download or add new data points or UFO encounters.
+    * A design drawback is that the UFO website filters only allows data to be filtered and evaluated in a read format without ability to download or add new data points (ie. UFO encounters).

 - Design recommendations:

-    *  Allow write capabilities for new validated UFO encounters to be added to the data set.
+    *  Allow for write capabilities that allow users to add new validated UFO encounters to the data set.

-    * Alloow data to be exported as a .csv file for additional analysis based upon relative geographic location to other data points.
+    * Allow data to be exported as a .csv file or .xlsm for additional analysis based upon relative geographic location to other data points.